A history of industry and development in British Columbia

-Before Vancouver became the City of Glass, it was host to a strong industrial base—necessary in supporting industry and development throughout BC.
-Mining, fisheries and forestry were primary drivers of economic growth, and Vancouver's location offered valuable access to both ocean routes and a newly completed Canadian Pacific Railway.
+Before Vancouver became the City of Glass, it was host to a strong industrial base—necessary in supporting the industry and development of BC.
+Mining, fisheries, and forestry were primary drivers of economic growth, and Vancouver's location offered valuable access to both ocean routes and a newly completed Canadian Pacific Railway.
 Despite its advantages, however, the city remained isolated from other major economic centers.
 Even with the railway, it was expensive and time-consuming to ship equipment and supplies from Eastern Canada, the United States and Britain.

 Foundries first appeared in Vancouver near the beginning of the 20th century, and they saw rapid growth over the course of several decades.
 While most castings from this era have been decommissioned over the years, many are still in use today.
 Walk down any street in Vancouver or the Lower Mainland, and you'll encounter numerous drain covers, fire hydrants, lamppost stands and street bollards.
 Many of these public artifacts, examples of a once thriving base for cast metal manufacturing, still bear the marks of local foundries—some now defunct, but many still in operation.

 Metal casting is an ideal means for manufacturing machine parts and other industry tools.
 Metals such as malleable iron and steel are both strong and durable.
 When cast, they offer significant freedom in designing parts for new technologies and other innovations.
 The control of shape and form also makes casting ideal for decorative applications—which proved valuable for a young city looking to establish its own character.

 In the latter half of the 19th century, strong economic growth led to significant demand for casting services in BC.
 The relative ease in setting up a basic foundry operation, however, meant there was always plenty of competition for new contacts and renewals.